·

 If you don’t normally use public transportation and subways, it might seem a little intimidating to use a subway with kids.

-The DC Metro with kids is really easy.
+But, learning how to use DC Metro with kids is quite easy!

-Because the stations are well laid out and the maps are clear, it’s easy to navigate the DC Metro with kids.
-My first time using the DC Metro with kids, my boys were only 8 and 5.
+Because the stations are well laid out and route maps are clear, it’s easy to navigate the DC Metro with kids.
+My first time using it with my kids, my boys were only 8 and 5.
 I had never used a subway system before, and I figured it out!
 You can, too.

 What is the DC Metro children’s fare?